Ippokratis/Roll-a-ball/_posts/2016-04-08-01-Setting-up-the-game.md

 This will give better shape to our player sphere.
 Now we have a player game object and a background play field.

-You can watch the above steps in the following tutorial:
+You can watch the above steps in the following video tutorial:

 <div align = "center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/W_fAidYRGzs" frameborder="0" allowfullscreen></iframe>